chrisbartoloburlo/stmonitor/README.md

 ```
 sbt "project examples" "runMain monitor.examples.test.Generate [root]/stmonitor/examples/src/main/scala/monitor/examples/test"
 ```
 Once completed, the files `mon.scala` and `CPSPc.scala` should be present in the test directory.
 These files are the same as those found in the [login](https://github.com/chrisbartoloburlo/stmonitor/tree/master/examples/src/main/scala/monitor/examples/login) directory, with the exception handling and logging added where violations are expected.
 Moreover, the package declarations are also added accordingly.
+These generated files will not compile due to the lack of other sources (such as the connection manager).
+For a demo proceed to the next step.

 #### 2. Starting the setup.
+**Before proceeding, remove the files generated from the previous step to ensure that the project compiles.**
 1. Start the server together with the monitor using `Demo.scala` found in [`tcp/`](https://github.com/chrisbartoloburlo/stmonitor/tree/master/examples/src/main/scala/monitor/examples/login/tcp) using the following command:
     ```
     sbt "project examples" "runMain monitor.examples.login.tcp.Demo"